If your child show signs of severe dehydration, see your GP or go to your closest hospital emergency department.

-Two thirds of our bodies are made up of water.
-Being dehydrated can cause poor sports performance, tiredness, headaches and crankiness — and it can lead to serious medical problems.
+Most of your child's body is made up of water.
+Water helps maintain body temperature, make bodily fluids and function day-to-day.
+Dehydration can cause poor sports performance, tiredness, headaches and crankiness and it can lead to serious medical problems.

-Water is the best choice for children.
+Water is the best drink for children.
 Avoid sports drinks, fruit juices, soft drinks and flavoured mineral waters since they all contain sugar and are acidic, which can lead to tooth decay.

 The recommended daily intake of water for children is:

-Children need even more water when they are exercising.
-Your child should drink before, during and after physical activity — even if they aren’t thirsty.
+Children need extra water when they are exercising or in hot climates.
+Remember that children need to drink whatever the weather, even in the winter.
+Encourage your child to drink before, during and after physical activity even if they aren't thirsty, as this can help prevent dehydration.

 Tips to help your child stay hydrated

-- encourage them to have a few mouthfuls of water during any breaks in the game
+- Remind them to drink before a sports game, and encourage them to have a few mouthfuls of water during any breaks in the game.

 Your child may have mild dehydration if: